Our facilities help researchers in the Faculty to carry out ground-breaking work in biological, medical and health sciences.

 Visit the Manchester Fly Facility website.

-The Genomic Technologies Core Facility (GTCF) is housed in purpose-built laboratory space in the Michael Smith Building.
-Funded largely from grants from the Wellcome Trust, the Facility was established to provide access to cutting-edge post-genomic technologies.
+The Genomic Technologies Core Facility (GTCF) is housed in purpose-built laboratory space in the AV Hill Building.
+Funded largely from grants from the Wellcome Trust, the facility was established to provide access to cutting-edge post-genomic technologies.

 Read more about the Genomic Technologies Core Facility.

-The Histology Facility provides the equipment and technical support for producing high quality tissue sections for microscopy.
+The Histology Core Facility provides the equipment and technical support for producing high-quality tissue sections for microscopy.
 Handling of tissue prior to histology is a key step in obtaining good data.
 We provide advice and protocols on the best methods for tissue preparation, preservation and processing in order to achieve the best from your samples.

-The Wolfson Molecular Imaging Centre is home to the University’s Positron Emission Tomography (PET) and Magnetic Resonance Imaging (MRI) facilities, including two research dedicated clinical PET scanners and two pre-clinical PET cameras, along with a 1.5 T research MRI scanner and a table-top pre-clinical MRI system.
+The Wolfson Molecular Imaging Centre is home to the University’s Positron Emission Tomography (PET) and Magnetic Resonance Imaging (MRI) facilities.
+This includes two research dedicated clinical PET scanners and two pre-clinical PET cameras, along with a 1.5 T research MRI scanner and a table-top pre-clinical MRI system.